Cornell-RelaxML/QuIP/README.md

 # QuIP: Quantization with Incoherence Processing

 This repository contains code for the paper [**QuIP: 2-Bit Quantization of Large Language Models with Guarantees**](todo).

+**TLDR:** Our proposed incoherence processing enables quantization of large language models down to 2 bits.
-Please see our paper for full details on the algorithms.
+Please see our paper for full details.

 The code is built on top of [OPTQ's repository](https://github.com/IST-DASLab/gptq).
 The current code includes the following:

 ## Language Generation